AGTTeam/KiraGameTranslation/README.md

 # KiraGame Translation
+This repository is for the tool used to translate the game.
+If you're looking for the English patch, click [here](http://www.romhacking.net/translations/6452/).
 ## Setup
 Create a "data" folder and copy the rom as "dn1.nds" in it.
 (Optional, only for PSD export) Install [ImageMagick](https://imagemagick.org/script/download.php#windows), check "Add application directory to your system path" while installing.